- Temporary Event Notice

 How to apply

-You can apply for a TEN online via the GOV.UK website.
+Apply for a Temporary Event Notice.
 You must do this at least 10 working days before your event.

 You will have to pay a fee of £21.